-Aims to increase visual awareness and sensitivity; to learn about design components; and to develop some understanding of the effects of planning controls on the appearance of cities.
+Aims to increase visual awareness and sensitivity; to learn about design components, and to develop some understanding of the effects of planning controls on the appearance of cities.

-Topics include the character and identity of areas as influenced by natural and man-made features; townscape elements (skyline, floorscape, wallscape, street furniture, vegetation, water and the synthesis of these); townscape in movement; the effects of light and shade and night time lighting and of wind and other climatic factors; pedestrianized urban spaces - their creation, function and appearance; the impact of new buildings; rehabilitation and reconstruction; the effects of the car and other forms of transport; varying perceptions of people; performance standards and other controls affecting appearance.
+Topics include the character and identity of areas as influenced by natural and man-made features; townscape elements (skyline, floorscape, wallscape, street furniture, vegetation, water and the synthesis of these), townscape in movement, the effects of light and shade and night time lighting and of wind and other climatic factors, pedestrianized urban spaces - their creation, function and appearance; the impact of new buildings; rehabilitation and reconstruction, the effects of the car and other forms of transport; varying perceptions of people, performance standards and other controls affecting appearance.

-The material is to be covered by means of lectures, seminars, visual analysis exercises and urban design case studies and projects.
+The material is to be covered by means of lectures, seminars, visual analysis exercises and urban design case studies and projects country centre.
+Students, under staff supervision, study the character and function of a regional centre, patterns of rural settlement, and rural land use classifications.